CISL-commons-SPA/Drivers-Article-Matching/README.md

 ## Description
 Information retrieval using neural models.
-We leverage the semantic meaning learning by neural models to match a query with an article.
+We leverage the semantic meaning learned by neural models to match a query with an article.

 In this project we are performing two main tasks.
 - Given a query, rank a list of articles
 - Given an article, rank a list of queries